sacridini/Awesome-Geospatial/README.md

 * [earthEngineGrabR](https://github.com/JesJehle/earthEngineGrabR) - The earthEngineGrabR is an interface between R and the Google Earth Engine, which simplifies the acquisition of remote sensing data.
 * [stlnpp](https://github.com/Moradii/stlnpp) - Spatio-temporal point patterns on linear networks.
 * [geom](https://github.com/paleolimbot/geom) - Vectorized geometries and low-level GEOS access.
+* [terra](https://github.com/rspatial/terra) - terra is an R package that replaces raster.
+It has a very similar, but simpler, interface, and it is much faster.

 ## Mobile Development